project-mirrors/forgejo-runner/README.md

 ## License

-The Forgejo runner source code is distributed under the terms of the following licenses:
+The Forgejo runner is distributed under the terms of the [GPL version 3.0](LICENSE) or any later version.

-- [MIT](LICENSE) for the most part.
-- [Apache 2](act/container/DOCKER_LICENSE) for parts found in the [act/container](act/container) directory.

 # Architectures & OS